Updated on 23 Oct, 2024

 Let’s now understand this contextual inquiry example with detailed steps.

-Step 1: Planning the inquiry
+Step 1: Planning the Inquiry

-The team identifies several project managers from different industries and schedules visits to their workplaces.
 They prepare a list of open-ended questions to guide the inquiry but remain flexible in adapting based on the observations.

-Step 2: Conducting the inquiry
+Step 2: Conducting the Inquiry

 A researcher visits a project manager at a construction company.
 The project manager manages projects using spreadsheets, email, and a legacy software system.

-Step 3: Interpreting the findings
+Step 3: Interpreting the Findings

 After the observation, the researcher and project manager discuss the observed workflow.
 The researcher shares her interpretation: manual data entry is a significant pain point, and better tool integration is needed.
-The project manager agrees and adds that real-time collaboration features would significantly enhance her efficiency.

-Step 4: Applying the insights
+Step 4: Applying the Insights

 The design team analyzes the findings from multiple inquiries.
 They identify common themes, such as the need for integration, real-time collaboration, and an intuitive user interface.
-These insights inform the design of the new project management tool.

 By walking through this detailed contextual inquiry example, we can see how critical it is to understand users’ real-world challenges and workflows.